Support for Parents and Families

 - User accounts with targeted permissions.

 We aim to do all we can to support young people with their use of technology, but this is greatly improved when parents and families work alongside us.
 Please do not give your child an internet enabled devices if you are concerned about how they might use them or the ways they might interact with others.
 The college takes its responsibility to safeguard its staff and students very seriously.
 Young people will use technology on the way to and from college, on public transport, and unsupervised time such as after college.
-Many devices also operate on a 4G network over which the college has no control.
+Many devices can operate on mobile networks over which the college has no control.
 It is the responsibility of parents and families in these situations.

 If you have doubts, then do not provide your child with technology